-х An object of class Image as implemented in this package. resolution Resolution to read in from OME-TIFF, defaults to 4, which is a medium resolu- tion in Xenium.
+х An object of class Image as implemented in this package. maxcell positive integer.
+Maximum number of cells to use for the plot col vector of colors.
+The default is map.pal("viridis", 100) resolution Resolution to read in from OME-TIFF, defaults to 4, which is a medium resolu- tion in Xenium.